top of page

-Ah, financial literacy—the mystical art of knowing what to do with money besides spending it on stuff you don’t need.
-Somewhere out there, responsible adults are building wealth, growing their savings, and investing in things with names like “index funds” while you’re wondering if it’s socially acceptable to buy avocado toast five days in a row.
+Ah, financial literacy—the mystical art of knowing what to do with money besides spending it on shit you don’t need.
+Somewhere out there, responsible adults are building wealth, growing their savings, and investing in things with names like “index funds” while you’re wondering if it’s socially acceptable to spend $6 on Starbucks coffee every morning on your way to work.

 If the words budgeting, saving, or credit score make you want to crawl into a blanket fort and hide, don’t worry—you’re not alone.
 Financial literacy sounds complicated, boring, and way too grown-up.
 But since pretending you have your life together is half the battle, here’s a funny, sarcastic guide to financial literacy for the rest of us.